vadimdemedes/ink/readme.md

 - `Link` from the `react-router` package cannot be used in Ink since we do not render in the DOM.
 - All navigation should be done using the `history` object returned from the `useHistory` hook, for instance using `history.push` or `history.goBack`.
 For all available methods, please refer to the [react-router API Reference](https://reactrouter.com/core/api/history).
 - By default, MemoryRouter instantiates a history using `createMemoryHistory` with the intial path stack `['/']`.
 It is recommended to be aware of this behaviour.
 You can change the initial path stack by providing a [custom history object](https://github.com/ReactTraining/history/blob/master/docs/api-reference.md#creatememoryhistory) to the Router component.
-- You can leverage the MemoryRouter to add Google Analytics to your app with the `universal-analytics` package.
-[Example](examples/router/google-analytics.js).

 ## Examples